aiven/aiven-docs/docs/platform/howto/manage-project-vpc.md

    network** section, click <ConsoleLabel name="actions"/> >  **Change cloud or region**.
 1. In the **Region** section, select the **VPCs** tab, select the VPC and click **Migrate**.

-## Access VPC services from the public internet
+## Access project VPC services from the public internet

 When you move your service to a VPC, access from public networks is blocked by default.
 If you switch to public access, a separate endpoint